London, United Kingdom

-The annual graduate program, which commenced in February 2023, offered 13 graduate positions in both Architecture and Interior Design disciplines in our Adelaide, Auckland, Brisbane, Melbourne, Perth and Sydney studios.
+The annual graduate program, which commenced in February 2023, offered 13 graduate positions in both Architecture and Interior Design disciplines in our Australian and New Zealand studios.

 The Graduate program is a six-part series that covers the stories across the Global Studio.
 Stay tuned for more!

 Xinran Huang and Julia Quirk based in Woods Bagot’s Melbourne studio.
 Photography: Alice Yu.

 Introducing the Melbourne graduates who have become part of our studio, we are thrilled to share their unique stories and valuable experiences since joining us.

 Xinran Huang and Julia Quirk are both University of Melbourne alumni’s and have entered the program as Master of Architecture graduates, but each bring a unique flare to their creative teams.

 Xinran has been working on a mixed use precinct with commercial offerings located in the heart of South Melbourne.
 She is passionate about architecture that breathes life into communities, creating vibrant spaces that spark meaningful connections and interactions among people.